 By Taylor Bembery

-Taylor Bembery is a 2015 IRE Conference Knight Scholar and a recent graduate of Jackson State University.
+Taylor Bembery is a 2015 IRE Conference Knight Scholar and a recent graduate of Jackson State University in Detroit, Michigan.
 She received her Bachelor of Science in Mass Communications with a concentration in Multimedia Journalism and a minor in English in December of 2014.
-Taylor is also the former Associate Editor of The Blue & White Flash.